Coordinate time

 In the theory of relativity, it is convenient to express results in terms of a spacetime coordinate system relative to an implied observer.
-In many (but not all) coordinate systems, an event is specified by one time coordinate and three spatial coordinates.
+In many coordinate systems, an event is specified by one time coordinate and three spatial coordinates.
 The time specified by the time coordinate is referred to as coordinate time to distinguish it from proper time.

-In the special case of an inertial observer in special relativity, by convention the coordinate time at an event is the same as the proper time measured by a clock that is at the same location as the event, that is stationary relative to the observer and that has been synchronised to the observer's clock using the Einstein synchronisation convention.
+In the special case of an inertial observer in special relativity, by convention, the coordinate time at an event is equal to the proper time measured by a clock at the event's location, provided the clock is stationary relative to the observer and has been synchronized using the Einstein synchronisation convention.

 Coordinate time, proper time, and clock synchronization

-A fuller explanation of the concept of coordinate time arises from its relations with proper time and with clock synchronization.
-Synchronization, along with the related concept of simultaneity, has to receive careful definition in the framework of general relativity theory, because many of the assumptions inherent in classical mechanics and classical accounts of space and time had to be removed.
-Specific clock synchronization procedures were defined by Einstein and give rise to a limited concept of simultaneity.
+A fuller explanation of the concept of coordinate time arises from its relationship with proper time and clock synchronization.
+Synchronization, along with the related concept of simultaneity, requires a precise definition within general relativity because many assumptions inherent in classical mechanics regarding space and time no longer apply.
+Specific clock synchronization procedures defined by Albert Einstein give rise to a frame-dependent concept of simultaneity.

-Two events are called simultaneous in a chosen reference frame if and only if the chosen coordinate time has the same value for both of them; and this condition allows for the physical possibility and likelihood that they will not be simultaneous from the standpoint of another reference frame.
+Two events are defined as simultaneous in a chosen reference frame if and only if the chosen coordinate time has the same value for both events.
+Consequently, two events that are simultaneous in one reference frame will generally not be simultaneous when viewed from another.

-But outside special relativity, the coordinate time is not a time that could be measured by a clock located at the place that nominally defines the reference frame, e.g. a clock located at the solar system barycenter would not measure the coordinate time of the barycentric reference frame, and a clock located at the geocenter would not measure the coordinate time of a geocentric reference frame.
+Outside special relativity, coordinate time cannot generally be measured by a clock located at the nominal origin of the reference frame.
+For example, a clock located at the Solar System barycenter does not directly measure the coordinate time of the Barycentric Celestial Reference Frame, nor does a clock at the Geocenter measure the coordinate time of the Geocentric Reference Frame.